Skip to content

 Danger

 The one you actually fear.
 When your domain is spoofable or your .env is sitting out in the open, he's got real leverage — your API keys, your database, your customers' inboxes.
-This is the difference between a $5 fix and a five-figure incident.
+This is the difference between a free fix and a five-figure incident.

 Known for